 "They scored the first touchdown in the game and that play was key for us to respond on our next drive," he said.
 "I think that play kind of broke their spirit and was the turning point in the game."

 Interceptions proved to be costly for the Eagles as well.
-Quarterback Garrett Anderson threw three, one of which was returned
+Quarterback Garrett Anderson threw three, one of which was returned for an 88-yard touchdown.

 Kennedy-Richmond 34, Piedmont 28: It took big performances from two senior stars, a late goal-line stand, a timely special teams score and just about everything else the host Eagles had to pull out a Bay Shore Athletic League victory in a wild shootout with the Highlanders.